Grebbe Line

-The Grebbe Line (Dutch: Grebbelinie) was a forward defence line of the Dutch Water Line, based on inundation.
+The Grebbe Line (Dutch: Grebbelinie) was a forward defence line of the Dutch Waterline, based on inundation.
 The Grebbe Line ran from the Grebbeberg in Rhenen northwards until the IJsselmeer.

 Early history and first decommissioning

 The Grebbe Line was first established in 1745 as a line of defense to protect the Netherlands from invading armies.
 If an invasion was imminent, parts of the area between Spakenburg and the Grebbeberg were to be flooded.
 Until World War II, it was never actually used for that purpose; an attempt was made in 1794 to establish a defensive line against the invading French army under General Jean-Charles Pichegru, but the joint British-Dutch army abandoned the line when the French troops approached.

 Throughout the 19th century, the Grebbe line was maintained as a defensive line.
 However, since no attacks appeared likely, it was deemed less necessary to maintain the costly fortifications, and in 1926, a large part of the fortifications was decommissioned.